-ΔV{DROOP} is the maximum allowable output voltage droop/overshoot.
+$\Delta V{DROOP}$ is the maximum allowable output voltage droop/overshoot.

-Select the largest output capacitance given by Equation 12 and Equation 13.
-When choosing the type of ceramic capacitor for the output filter of the regulator, select one with a nominal capacitance that is 20% to 30% larger than the calculated value because the effective capacitance degrades with dc voltage and temperature.
-Figure 57 shows the capacitance loss due to the output voltage dc bias for three X7R MLCC capacitors from Murata.
+Select the larger of the output capacitances derived from Equation 12 and Equation 13.
+When choosing the type of ceramic capacitor for the output filter of the regulator, select a capacitor with a nominal capacitance that is 20% to 30% larger than the calculated value because the effective capacitance degrades with dc voltage and temperature.
+Figure 60 shows the capacitance loss resulting from the dc bias voltage for two capacitors (X7R MLCC capacitors from Murata are shown in Figure 60).